fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 section: links-guides
 ---

 # Cookbook Analysis Guide

+## Objective
+Illustrate and explain how have cookbooks represented cultural values and how have they been used to construct particular identities.
+BE SURE to use examples from early cookbooks!

+## Method
 Pick a book from [this collection](https://babel.hathitrust.org/cgi/mb?c=1934413200;a=listis;sort=date_a;sz=100), and make sure it's BEFORE 1880.
 After that, there tends to be more variety than we are prepared to deal with.
 Spending a few minutes finding a book that you actually find interesting (and have something to say about) makes the assignment MUCH easier and more effective as a learning exercise.
 Click the "Full View" link to actually see the cookbook; if it doesn't work for some reason, just choose another one.